Then the LORD said to Cain, “Where is your brother Abel?”

 Dumb luck?
 Spending $5 on the SuperLotto and winning a gazillion dollars is dumb luck.

 Any questions?
 You just told us that my brother is going to suffer a very slow death.
 That he will lose control of his body.
 That he will start acting out, losing the part of his brain that knows right from wrong, acting on impulse, possibly doing strange, embarrassing things in public.
-His ability to understand his actions, the filter we all have, will be gone.
+His ability to understand his actions, the filter we generally have, will be gone.

 He was giving my brother a death sentence.